• Skip to primary navigation

 We spent 12 days in Taipei in total and as you can see above we did a lot of sightseeing in and around the capital city.

+So how much did we spend in Taipei?
 Only €55 per day as a couple (€27,50 per person)!
 In the table below you can see how we spent our money in Taipei.

 Average daily travel budget Taipei Taiwan

-I already wrote about the best food we had in Taipei.
-As you can see in the budget breakdown we spent most of our money on food, but that only makes sense in Taipei: the capital of food.
+I already wrote about the delicious street food we had in Taipei.
+As you can see in the budget breakdown we spent most of our money on food.

 Awesome activities in Taipei: in conclusion